 http://bela.local.
 If you system is already configured, you’ll see this:

-If the IDE doesn’t load, you’ll need to do a quick driver install.
+If the IDE doesn’t load, you may need a driver install or some additional network configuration.
 Click below to find instructions for your operating system:

 Step 3: Build an example project